MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x169--cluster-csv-volume-arival-livedump.md

 # Bug Check 0x169: CLUSTER\_CSV\_VOLUME\_ARRIVAL\_LIVEDUMP

-The CLUSTER\_CSV\_VOLUME\_ARRIVAL\_LIVEDUMP bug check has a value of 0x00000169.
+The CLUSTER\_CSV\_VOLUME\_ARRIVAL\_LIVEDUMP live dump has a value of 0x00000169.
 This indicates that Cluster Shared Volume Manager was asked to create a new volume device object, and volume has not arrived in time.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).